siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Windows

 Windows allow you to capture a subset of events based on a specific criterion from an input stream for calculation.
-Each input stream can only have maximum of one window.
+Each input stream can only have a maximum of one window.

 **Purpose**

 To create subsets of events within a stream based on time duration, number of events, etc for processing.
-Window can operate on sliding or tumbling (batch) manner.
+A window can operate in a sliding or tumbling (batch) manner.

 **Syntax**